 Another way to add time under tension and therefore, increase the difficulty of a movement is to add in a pause where the muscles are most contracted.
 For example, holding the top of a hip thrust for five seconds will really get your glutes firing.

 I hope these methods inspire you to keep training hard at home!
 Let me know if you incorporate these into your program or if you have any questions.
-You can email me email@example.com or send a direct message on Instagram @danielemendoza!
+Shoot me an email firstname.lastname@example.org or send me a direct message on Instagram @danielemendoza!